 - A new Night Time Commission has been created to support London’s night time economy.

 - In the wake of the 2012 Olympic Games, a £1.3 billion project is turning the former Olympic Park into a new cultural hub.

 - GDP (PPP) million: $565,000

-These challenges are being addressed by the Mayor of London.
-For the first time, under Mayor Sadiq Khan, culture has been made a top priority for London.
-The Mayor’s draft new London Plan – the capital’s spatial and urban development strategy – now has a dedicated chapter with new policies to safeguard and grow culture and heritage across London.
-The Plan focuses on ‘good growth’, to deliver a more socially integrated and sustainable city, a fundamental step change in London’s development.
-The Mayor’s draft Culture Strategy is the city’s most ambitious to date and embeds the good growth principle across all initiatives including new Creative Enterprise Zones, designated areas to support artists and creative businesses to put down roots and thrive.
-The new draft Culture Strategy prioritises people and access, built on the principle of culture for all Londoners.
-New programmes such as London Borough of Culture will celebrate local areas and communities.
-It also recognises the need to invest in a diverse creative workforce for the future.
+The Mayor’s London Plan – the capital’s spatial and urban development strategy – has a dedicated chapter with new policies to safeguard and grow culture and heritage across London.
+For the first time London’s planning systems now protects artist studios, grassroot music venues, pubs and clubs.
+The plan focuses on ‘good growth’, to deliver a more socially integrated and sustainable city, which marks a fundamental step change in London’s development.
+It recognises that Londoners face increasing property prices, housing shortages, rent rises and a high cost of living.
+This in turn is impacting on cultural spaces, all of which are vulnerable to rising rates and rents.
+Together, the Mayor’s London Plan and the Culture Strategy embed the good growth principle across all initiatives including Creative Enterprise Zones, designated areas to support artists and creative businesses to put down roots and thrive.

 This work is more crucial than ever as London emerges from the Covid-19 pandemic and faces a new reality of being outside of the European Union, following Brexit.